 MYO Overview

 Founded in 1996 by Artistic Director Emeritus Betty Perry, MYO became a program of the Indianapolis Symphony Orchestra in 2008.
-MYO currently serves 220 students and their families – developing not only musical skills, but life skills to support success after high school.
+MYO currently serves over 200 students and their families – developing not only musical skills, but life skills to support success after high school.
 The program is unique in the family development aspect, as a parent/guardian learns a string instrument alongside their student for the first several years.
 From community meals served at rehearsals to social events, volunteer opportunities, and more, MYO cultivates a culture of support for students and families who participate.

 Community Solutions, an Indianapolis-based development and evaluation consulting firm, gathered insight on MYO through surveys, focus groups, and program data.
 Current and former MYO students and parents were surveyed, and focus groups were held for MYO staff, current students, and current parents.
 These surveys and focus groups allowed the team to collect information on the four main areas of focus in this study: retention, family impact, relationship to music, and post-MYO life.